Improved Lower Bounds for QAC0: Depth-2 QAC0 Circuits Have Small Total Influence

 \paragraph{Fourier Tail Bounds for Structured Circuits.} With \Cref{claim:Fourier_weights_under_random_restriction}, the proof of \Cref{thm:influence} is thus reduced to proving Fourier tail bounds of the structured depth-$2$ \QACZ~circuits, which we denote $C''$, with layer-$1$ gates each depending on at most one input qubit (and potentially many ancillae).
 Specifically, it remains to prove that for any such circuit $C''$, $\W^{\ge k}[f_{C''}] \le \eps/4$ for $k = \Theta(\log(1/\eps))$.

 While the circuit $C''$ depends only on the variables in $J$ that were kept alive, it will be convenient to think of it as a circuit with $n$ input qubits as well, where qubits outside $J$ are ignored.
 Without loss of generality, since the computation is single-output, we only need to consider the single layer-2 gate, $g$, containing the target qubit.
-Without loss of generality, the gate $g$ is a $\CZ$ gate which flips the phase iff the input is $\ket{1^m}$, where $m$ is the number of input qubits to $g$.
+Also, since the ancilla starting state is allowed to be an arbitrary separable state, without loss of generality, the gate $g$ is a $\CZ$ gate which flips the phase iff the input is $\ket{1^m}$, where $m$ is the number of input qubits to $g$.

 We partition the input qubits of $g$ into disjoint sets $Q_0, Q_1, Q_2, \ldots, Q_n$ where for $i\in \{1,\ldots, n\}$, $Q_i$ is a set, potentially empty, of the qubits involved with the layer-1 gate containing $x_i$ and $Q_0$ contains the qubits coming from ancilla-only layer-1 gates.
 Note that for any fixed input $x \in \{0,1\}^n$, the states for these different subsets are separable.